2022 Philadelphia Eagles season: Week 16: at Dallas Cowboys

 Backup quarterback Gardner Minshew started the Eagles' road finale against the arch-rival Cowboys in place of Jalen Hurts, who was sitting out due to the shoulder injury he sustained the prior week against Chicago.
-Despite a solid performance by Minshew, Philadelphia was doomed by a season-high four turnovers, all of which led to scoring drives for Dallas, in what turned out to be a high-scoring slugfest.
+Despite a solid performance by Minshew, Philadelphia blew two 10–point leads and was doomed by a season-high four turnovers, all of which led to scoring drives for Dallas, in what turned out to be a high-scoring slugfest.
+The Eagles gave up a 3rd-and-30 conversion via Dak Prescott's 52-yard pass to T.Y.
+Hilton, which the Cowboys would score a touchdown that same drive, which proved to be the turning point of the game.
 Trailing 40–34 late in the game, Minshew attempted to lead the Eagles on a go-ahead drive into Cowboys territory, but a fourth-down pass would fall incomplete, sealing Philadelphia's first and ultimately only road loss of the season.
 With the loss, the Eagles fell to 13–2.

 Week 17: vs. New Orleans Saints

 The Eagles returned home, seeking to clinch the NFC East for the first time since 2019 and the number 1 seed for the first time since 2017.
 However, they were instead dealt their second straight defeat in a defensive slugfest with a red-hot New Orleans Saints team.
 After falling behind 13–0 at halftime, Philadelphia pulled within three points of New Orleans with a ten-point third quarter, but their momentum would be halted with a Marshon Lattimore pick-six in the fourth quarter.
 With the 20–10 upset loss, the Eagles dropped to 13–3 on the year, and now need either a Week 18 win against the New York Giants or a Dallas Cowboys loss to clinch the division.
 It was the first since the 2018 season that Philadelphia was defeated by New Orleans.